 Trips and enrichment

 Students are expected to do at least two geographical enquires in different environments to satisfy the fieldwork element of this course.
 One must be based in a physical environment and the other in a human environment.
-The Geography department is planning the fieldwork currently but aims to have this in place by September 2017.

 July 2016: GCSE Geography Field Investigation- Clapham Beck.
 Yorkshire Dales